The Best Onboarding Process Happens in the first 90 Days

 1. Lack of Role Clarity: When onboarding new employees you need to be clear about roles.
 This means both the new hire and others in the employee onboarding process.

-2. Misunderstandings in expectations: Among onboarding best practices in human resources, expectations are key.
-Be sure to follow up and communicate along the way to meet these challenges ahead.
+2. Misunderstandings in expectations: Expectations are key to onboarding best practices in human resources.
+Be sure to follow up and communicate along the way to meet these challenges.

 3. Time management issues: Planning ahead is crucial for hr professionals.
 Not having the calendar in place for the new team member can create pressure.

 4. Manager issues: Be prepared to handle top talent.
-You keep hires long term, when hiring managers step up their game in onboarding efforts - for example with soft skills.
+Hiring managers who step up their game in onboarding efforts, such as with soft skills, keep hires long term.

-6. Relocation: Effective onboarding starts with practical things.
-Like giving a great experience and a smooth process in the transition and relocation to your company.
+6. Relocation: Effective onboarding starts with practical things, like providing a great experience and a smooth process for the transition and relocation to your company.

 Onboarding is rarely a one-size-fits-all in all the best practices.
 Yes, it is obviously important to nail both the practical, social, and digital stuff when it comes to onboarding, but it might be different how you nail it depending on what industry you are in.
 Here are some extra pointers for your particular industry.